 We provide a range of after school and lunchtime sports clubs run by our teachers or specialist coaches throughout the year.
 These include: hockey, football, Latin/line dancing, rounders, cricket, netball, tennis, gymnastics, tag-rugby, handball, street dance, lacrosse, multi-sport, cheer aerobics and dodge ball.
 These clubs are all free of charge, they may change throughout the year dependent on our sporting calendar.

 We also proactively build links with other local clubs thereby further enhancing children’s sporting opportunities.

 As a school we are very proud to be able to participate in sporting events and team game competitions, both within school and further afield.
 The pleasure, skills and team-spirit gained by pupils is wonderful to see.
 Colerne CE School enters many tournaments and festivals throughout the year.
 These include: football, hockey, tag rugby, netball, cricket, swimming galas, cross-country events, athletics, handball and lacrosse.
-At these events we often support Corsham Lypiatt School, supplying additional players, as they are too small to field a full team; this is just another lovely way for our children to show the right attitude in sport.

 We welcome any parents who are qualified sports coaches or have an interest in sport to support the children in their after school clubs or competitions.
 We do ask for parents to support with transport for their child to participate in sporting events.